dancingheart714/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+  It gives us the ability to put functions together; it's the ability to access functions at the parent level scope in the child level scope even if the parent level scope is terminated.

 2. Study the following code, then answer the questions below.

 ```js